nion-software/nionswift/docs/user_interface.rst

 * :guilabel:`Data Range` - Displays the minimum and maximum values of the selected data.

 * :guilabel:`Display Limits` - Change the minimum and maximum values currently shown in the selected data.
-Editing these is the same as zooming in or out on an interval on the Histogram.
+Editing these is equivalent to zooming on an interval in the Histogram.

 * :guilabel:`Color Map` - Change the color of the data.
 The data range is mapped to a range of colors.
 Choose from a list of preset color profiles.
 Grayscale is the default.

 * :guilabel:`Brightness` - Change the brightness of the color values on the color map.
+The slider ranges from -1.0 to 1.0 (default is 0.0).

-Moving the slider to the right will increase the brightness and moving the slider to the left will decrease the brightness.
-0.0 is the default brightness setting.
-The slider ranges from -1.0 to 1.0.
+* Moving the brightness slider to the right increases brightness; moving left decreases it.

 * :guilabel:`Contrast` - Change the range of color values on the color map.
-Moving the slider to the right will increase the contrast and moving the slider to the left will decrease the contrast.
-1.0 is the default contrast setting.
-The slider ranges from 1/10 to 10.
+The slider ranges from 1/10 to 10 (default is 1.0).
 You can enter values as fractions, such as "1/2".

+* Moving the contrast slider to the right increases contrast; moving left decreases it.

 * :guilabel:`Adjustment` - Change the equalization of the selected data.
 Choose between Equalized, Gamma, Log, or no adjustment.

-Equalized attempts to maximize color variation where intensity density is highest.
-Log applies a logarithmic transfer function.
+  * **Equalized** attempts to maximize color variation where intensity density is highest.

+  * **Log** applies a logarithmic transfer function.
 If intensity values are small or negative, Log behavior is undefined.

-* :guilabel:`Gamma` - If :guilabel:`Gamma` is selected for the adjustment, a new slider will appear to adjust gamma values.
-Moving the slider to the right will decrease the gamma and moving the slider to the left will increase the gamma.
-1.0 is the default gamma setting.
-The slider ranges from 10 to 1/10.
+* :guilabel:`Gamma` - If :guilabel:`Gamma` is selected for the adjustment, a slider will appear to adjust gamma values.
+The slider ranges from 10 to 1/10 (default is 1.0).
 You can enter values as fractions, such as "1/2".

+* Moving the gamma slider to the right decreases the gamma value; moving left increases it.

 * :guilabel:`Complex Display` - If the data is complex, choose how to convert it to a scalar value for display.
 The options are Log Absolute, Absolute, Phase, Real, and Imaginary.
 The default is Log Absolute.